HSchwichtenberg/PackSourceCodeIntoZIP/README.md

 # Configuration

 - You can configure the directories and files to exclude within the script ($excludeDirs, $excludeFiles)
-- You can configure an optional Readme file to add to all ZIP ($readmeToAdd)
+- You can configure an optional Readme file to add to all ZIP ($readmeFile)